Recruitment Blog

 Below, we’ve detailed a range of best job ad examples that incorporate inclusive language and emphasise the importance of diversity, equity and inclusion.

-FREE eBOOK DOWNLOAD: Incorporating diversity, equity and inclusion into your hiring practices
+FREE EBOOK DOWNLOAD: Incorporating diversity, equity and inclusion into your hiring practices

 We’ll start easy with a job position for a DE&I specialist.
 Right off the bat, the job description states that Michael Page does not discriminate against potential candidates based on race, colour, religion and other protected classes.